0joshuaolson1/lstm-g/README.txt

 Usage

-The class constructor LSTM_g(netSpec) takes a string, which defines the current states and activation functions for each node and the weights and optional gating nodes for each connection, and additionally stores the internal deltas and epsilons related to training.
+The class constructor LSTM_g(netSpec) takes a string, which defines the current states and activation functions for each node and the weights and optional gating nodes for each connection, and additionally stores the internal ds and epsilons related to training.
 It is of the format:

 j s fnx_index
 ...